 In any of the abovementioned cases, OFPRA can decide not to process a claim under accelerated procedure when this is deemed necessary, in particular when an asylum seeker originating from a country listed on the safe country of origin list calls upon serious grounds to believe that his or her country of origin might not be safe considering his or her particular situation.

-In addition, specific procedural safeguards shall be implemented by OFPRA to meet a vulnerable asylum seeker’s special needs.1 In that respect, OFPRA can process claims of vulnerable applicants under the prioritised procedure (see section on Regular Procedure: Fast-Track Processing) or decide not to process it under accelerated procedure.2
+In addition, specific procedural safeguards shall be implemented by OFPRA to meet a vulnerable asylum seeker’s special needs.2 In that respect, OFPRA can process claims of vulnerable applicants under the prioritised procedure (see section on Regular Procedure: Fast-Track Processing) or decide not to process it under accelerated procedure.3

 As in the regular procedure, OFPRA is the authority responsible for the decision at first instance in accelerated procedures.
-Its decisions should in theory be made within 15 calendar days.3 This period is reduced to 96 hours if the asylum seeker is held in administrative detention.4 There is no specific consequence if the Office does not comply with these time limits.
-In practice, before the reform of the law, some asylum seekers under the prioritised procedure waited for months before receiving the decision from OFPRA.
-In 2014, however, the average period for the examination of first asylum requests in prioritised procedure was 73 days.5 OFPRA explains this increase by the growing number of asylum claims processed under the prioritised procedure, and new objectives defined throughout the year 2014 sought to prioritise asylum claims from Syrians, Bangladeshi, Balkans third-country nationals and asylum seekers in Calais.
-The same situation might occur under the new law.
+Its decisions should in theory be made within 15 calendar days.4 This period is reduced to 96 hours if the asylum seeker is held in administrative detention.5 There is no specific consequence if the Office does not comply with these time limits.
+In practice, all the stakeholders assisting asylum seekers have reported that most of them under the accelerated procedure wait for months before receiving the decision from OFPRA.6 In 2015, however, the average period for the examination of first asylum requests in prioritised procedure was 97 days.7

-The prioritised procedure represented 33.4% of the total of asylum caseload in 2014.
-This is a 27% increase in comparison to 2013.
-This increase is explained mainly by the placement of Georgia, Albania and Kosovo (until October 2014) on the list of safe countries of origin.
-The main countries of origin of asylum seekers placed under prioritised procedure were Albania, Sudan, Kosovo, Armenia and Georgia.6 Placement under a prioritised procedure often resulted from the use of the safe country of origin concept,7 from evaluations carried out by the Prefectures that the applications are abusive (suspected falsification of identity) and from the frequent use of the prioritised procedure for asylum requests lodged from administrative detention centres, even though the latter is in constant decrease for a couple of years (7.4% in 2014).
-However, the reform of the law on asylum has increased the number of grounds for channelling a claim under an accelerated procedure.
-Therefore, it remains to be seen how and for which grounds accelerated procedures will be used but there is a risk that they will be used more often than prioritised procedures.
+According to Ministry of Interior estimates, an approximate 23,900 first applications were channelled into the accelerated procedure in 2016, representing 32% of the total first applications caseload.8 The prioritised procedure represented 28.4% of the total of asylum caseload in 2015, against 33.4% in 2014.
+Placement under a prioritised procedure often resulted from the use of the safe country of origin concept, from evaluations carried out by the Prefectures that the applications are abusive (suspected falsification of identity) and from the frequent use of the prioritised procedure for asylum requests lodged from administrative detention centres, even though the latter is in constant decrease for a couple of years (6.5% in 2015).9

 Interviews of asylum seekers channelled into an accelerated procedure take place under the same conditions as interviews in a regular procedure (see section on Regular Procedure: Personal Interview).
 All personal interviews are conducted by OFPRA.
 The same grounds for omission apply.

-For first asylum applications processed under the accelerated procedure (excluding subsequent applications), 97.5% of the applicants were called for an interview in 2015.
+For first asylum applications processed under the prioritised procedure (excluding subsequent applications), 96.3% of the applicants were called for an interview in 2015.
 In case of subsequent applications, this rate goes down to 8.8%.10

-Video conferencing is mainly used for asylum applicants in overseas departments and for asylum seekers maintained in administrative detention centres (most of whom were, up to now, channelled into the accelerated procedure).
+Video conferencing is mainly used for asylum applicants in overseas departments (79%)11 and for 16% of asylum seekers held in administrative detention centres,12 most of whom were, up to now, channelled into the accelerated procedure.
 In addition, according to the reform of the law on asylum, video conferencing can be used in case an asylum seeker cannot attend the interview for medical or family reasons.